mm6/InternetOfThingsCourse/Syllabus.md

 ### Assignments

-There will be four programming projects equally weighted (60%).
-Three will be assigned by your instructor and one will be self-assigned.
-The self-assigned project (Project 4) will be demonstrated to the class during the final week of classes.
+There will be two programming projects equally weighted (60%).

 There will be four or five quizzes on the readings at the start of lecture with the low score dropped (15%).